bob-fornal/work-notes/CDA/EC2--Virtual-Machines.md

 When you SSH into your EC2 machine:

-* We can’t use a private IP, because we are not in the same network
+* We can’t use a private IP, because we are not in the same network.
-* We can only use the public IP
+* We can only use the public IP.

-If your machine is stopped and then restarted, the public IP will change
+If your machine is stopped and then restarted, the public IP will change.

 ## EC2 User Data